Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 Katalon is a true all-in-one automated functional testing tool.
 With a Katalon license, you can:

 Katalon is also one of the first AI-powered automation testing tools.
-Some notable features include:
+Notable features include:

-Watch this video from Daniel Knott, one of the most popular software testing influencer, to witness Katalon's AI powers in action:
+Watch this video from Daniel Knott, one of the most popular software testing influencers, to see Katalon AI in action:

 Are you ready for an upgrade of your functional testing?

-📝 If you want a more customized automated functional testing tool for your team, you can request a demo from Katalon in this form.
+📝 If you want a more customized automated functional testing tool for your team, you can request a demo from Katalon here.

-Selenium is a suite of libraries and extensions that can be used to build a framework to automate the testing of web applications.
+Selenium is a suite of libraries and extensions used to build a framework to automate the testing of web applications.

-Actions that users take on web apps like button-clicking, scrolling and inputting username and passwords are replicated and automated by Selenium interacting with the browser drivers.
+Actions users take on web apps — clicking buttons, scrolling, entering usernames/passwords — are replicated by Selenium interacting with browser drivers.

 Feature highlights:

 Cypress is not new to front-end developers using TDD/BDD for JavaScript-based frameworks.
-With Mocha as its underlying framework, Cypress looks primarily at solving waits and time issues present in Selenium WebDriver.
+With Mocha as its underlying framework, Cypress focuses on solving wait and timing issues present in Selenium WebDriver.

 Feature highlights: